qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh.rst

 #.
 Press the |meshDigitizing| :sup:`Digitize mesh elements` button
 #.
 A :guilabel:`Vertex Z value` widget appears on the top right corner of the map canvas.
    Set this value to the Z coordinate you would like to assign to the subsequent vertices
 #.
+Choose the method for assigning Z values to new vertices from the drop-down menu in the
+   |meshDigitizing| :sup:`Digitize mesh elements` tool.
+The available options are:

+   * :guilabel:`Prefer mesh, then Z Widget`: Interpolates the Z value from the mesh if the vertex is inside a face of the mesh.
+     Uses the Z widget value otherwise.
+   * :guilabel:`Prefer mesh, then terrain`: Interpolates the Z value from the mesh if the vertex is inside a face of the mesh.
+     Uses the project terrain Z value otherwise.
+   * :guilabel:`Project terrain`: Always uses the project terrain Z value.
+   * :guilabel:`Z Widget`: Always uses the Z value from the widget.
+#.
 Then double-click:

    * outside a face: adds a "free vertex", that is a vertex not linked to any face.